gpvicomm/gpvicomm-ios/README.md

 ###  PaymentCardAddedDelegate Protocol

-If you present the Form as a viewcontroller (push and modal)  you must implement the PaymetnezCardAddedDelegate Protocol in order to handle the states or actions inside the Viewcontroller.
+If you present the Form as a viewcontroller (push and modal)  you must implement the PaymentCardAddedDelegate Protocol in order to handle the states or actions inside the Viewcontroller.
 If you are using Widget implementation you can handle the actions as described above.

 ```swift
 protocol PaymentCardAddedDelegate